A simpler process for settling Kaikoura earthquake claims

 - When will an assessor visit my property?

-We have already started assessing the worst affected properties in the most impacted areas and will be contacting all customers with claims to check the level of damage to their home and contents.
+We have already started assessing the worst affected properties in the most impacted areas and we will be contacting all customers with claims to check the level of damage to their home and contents.
 Assessment may require a site visit.
 In some cases, such as for contents, you may simply be asked to provide specific information about damaged goods.
-It’s useful to photograph the damaged and broken items as these will help to support your claim.
+It’s useful to photograph the damage and broken items as these will help to support your claim.

 If an assessor needs to visit your property, they will have identification and they will arrive at a time agreed with you.

-Land assessments by EQC will begin in 2017.
+Land assessments by EQC has also begun.

 - Will State manage my repairs?